• The night before each exam, make sure you have all necessary equipment ready – pen

 • Once you enter the examination room you may NOT borrow any equipment from another candidate.

 • You cannot take your bag into the examination room.

-- Unlabelled water bottles are allowed in the exam room.
+• Unlabelled transparent water bottles are allowed in the exam room.

-- Mobile phones, MP3/4 players, ipods, smartwatches, data storage or similar devices should NOT be taken into the examination room.
+• Mobile phones, MP3/4 players, ipods, watches, data storage or similar devices should NOT be taken into the examination room.

-- Seating plans will be displayed outside the exam room and inside the main hall before each exam.
-It is usual practise to meet in the main hall prior to the start of an exam.
+• Seating plans will be displayed outside the exam room and inside the main hall before each exam.
+It is usual practice to meet in the main hall prior to the start of an exam.

 • All examinations are conducted in silence.
 You must be silent on your way into the exam room.
 You must not open or touch exam papers until instructed to do so, even if they are already placed on your desks.
 Listen carefully to the invigilator instructions.
 Do not start writing until you are told to do so.
 Please ensure you write your candidate number and legal name on your exam paper (this will be on the name card on your desk).

 • Any attempts at cheating will be reported to your parents and the Examination Board.You will be asked to provide a written statement along with the invigilators and any members of staff involved.
 The Examination Board can disqualify you from the subject regardless of any other work you have completed in school.
 You would therefore not receive a GCSE grade in that subject.
 Examples of suspected cheating include having a mobile phone on your person (even if it is not turned on), not removing your wrist watch, writing notes on your arms, attempting to talk to other students etc.